 I hope I don’t end up sounding like a boaster.
 In reality, I am a very humble man.
 I just happen to be in the right place at the right time and, as a result, I was exposed to the amazing source of knowledge, which, by a freak of current, got abandoned and dried up.

 All my life, I was trying to popularize this knowledge, make it available to everybody, and especially at the place of my new motherland that was so good for me and my family.
 I did what I could, what was within my physical, mental and financial abilities and now I am not a young man.
-I made 22 DVDs describing protocols of Medical Massage.
+I made 22 medical massage educational videos describing protocols of Medical Massage.
 I hope this contribution of mine would be rightly understood despite my less than perfect English.

-For a detailed discussion of all the protocols discussed above please follow the link below.
+For a detailed discussion of all the protocols discussed above please follow the link.

 This is what I wrote about him and his works.